AckerlyXu/heima/articles/vs-azure-tools-migrate-publish-web-app-to-cloud-service.md

 1. To test the application in the local development environment using the Azure compute emulator, open the shortcut menu for the Azure project for the web role and choose **Set as Startup Project**.
 Then choose **Debug**, **Start Debugging** (Keyboard: **F5**).

     The **Start the Azure Debugging Environment** dialog box opens and the application starts in the browser.
 For specific details about how to start each type of web application in the compute emulator, see the table in this section.
 2. To set up the services for your application to publish to Azure, you must have a Microsoft account and an Azure subscription.
-Use the steps in the following topic to set up your services: [Prepare to publish or deploy an Azure application from Visual Studio](/documentation/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio/).
+Use the steps in the following topic to set up your services: [Prepare to publish or deploy an Azure application from Visual Studio](./vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md).
 3. To publish the web application to Azure, open the shortcut menu for the web project and choose **Publish to Azure**.

     The **Publish Azure Application** dialog box opens and Visual Studio starts the deployment process.
-For more information about how to publish the application, see the section **Publish an Azure Application from Visual Studio** in [Publishing a Cloud Service using the Azure Tools](/documentation/articles/vs-azure-tools-publishing-a-cloud-service/).
+For more information about how to publish the application, see the section **Publish an Azure Application from Visual Studio** in [Publishing a Cloud Service using the Azure Tools](./vs-azure-tools-publishing-a-cloud-service.md).

-   > [AZURE.NOTE]
+   > [!NOTE]
    > You can also publish the web application from the Azure project.
 To do this, open the shortcut menu for the Azure project and choose **Publish**.
    >
    >